Quabbelig/Python_Face_Blur_Filter/README.md

 This project is open source.
 Please check the repository for license details.

-## If anyones interested in how I made it:
+## If anyone's interested in how I made it:

 - [Entwicklungsprozess](./Entwicklungsprozess.md)